 Learn About the History Behind the Mob Museum

-If you’re fascinated by Old Hollywood, true crime, and history you’ll definitely want to check-out The Mob Museum located in a former courthouse near Fremont Street.
+If you’re fascinated by Old Hollywood, true crime, and history you’ll definitely want to check out The Mob Museum located in a former courthouse near Fremont Street.
 This museum is a nonprofit that has three floors of historical artifacts, videos, and stories to inform visitors of the history and impact of organized crime in America.

 The museum starts on the 3rd floor with the birth of the mob and travels through time to organized crime today.
-After visiting the museum be sure to head to The Underground which takes you through the history of the prohibition area to a modernized speakeasy and distillery you can get a drink from.
+After visiting the museum be sure to head to The Underground which takes you through the history of the prohibition area to a modernized speakeasy and distillery you can get a drink.

 Location: 300 Stewart Ave, Las Vegas // MAP